connectthefuture/stackstrap.github.io/README.md

 layout: page
 ---

-In a sense StackStrap is a decentralized [PaaS].
+In a sense StackStrap is a decentralized [PaaS] which aims to simplify the process of building and deploying web based applications and services.
+The project is geared towards small and medium sized operations which employ a wide range of skill levels.
+The idea is to build upon the simplicities offered by services like [Heroku] while allowing companies to leverage the costs savings of bare bones cloud services like [AWS] or [Digital Ocean].

 There is an incredible wealth of open-source DevOps tools available today, all with their own growing communities.
 With the advent of Node.js a wave of